xingzaizhailu/Learning/docker/docker.md

     docker swarm leave --force
 #### Wrapping up
 To recap, while typing docker run is simple enough, the true implementation of a container in production is running it as a service.
 Services codify a container’s behavior in a Compose file, and this file can be used to scale, limit, and redeploy our app.
-Changes to the service can be applied in place, as it runs, using the same command that launched the service: docker stack deploy.
+Changes to the service can be applied in place, as it runs, using the same command that launched the service: `docker stack deploy`.
 ##### Commands use this part
     docker stack ls                                            # List stacks or apps docker stack deploy -c <composefile> <appname>  # Run the specified Compose file